magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 All assertions succeeded.
 This is not a surprise, because we already
-knew from the previous `lein test` session.
+checked this in the previous `lein test` session.

 ### Add corner cases assertions